datastaxdevs/workshop-ai-as-api/README.md

 and ends up exporting the new data format in the `training/prepared_dataset` directory.
 Two observations are in order:

-- the "big matrix of numbers" encoding the messages and the (narrower) one containing their spam/ham status are useless without the tokenizer: after all, to process a new message you would need to make it into a sequence of numbers using the same mapping.
+- the "big matrix of numbers" encoding the messages and the (narrower) one containing their spam/ham status are useless without the tokenizer: after all, to process a new message you would need to make it into a sequence of numbers using this very same mapping.
 For this reason, it is important to export the tokenizer as well, in order to later _use_ the classifier.
 - the `pickle` protocol used in writing the reformulated data is strictly Python-specific and should not be treated as a long-term (or interoperable!) format.
 Please see next step (below) for a sensible way to store model, tokenizer and metadata on disk.

 Try to have a look at the `pickle` file created by the `prepareDataset.py` script.
 Well,